a

 Advantages

 • Vertical scaling is reasonably cost-effective in the long term.
 The cost is comparatively low since the service providers merely upgrade existing nodes instead of buying new units.
-Maintenance will remain otherwise the same once the unit is back online with the replaced components.
-With no new units brought online, there’s no need to make backups or implement virtualization software.
+Upgrading a server involves enhancing the CPUs, memory, storage, or network speed, which can often be achieved at a lower financial and logistical cost compared to horizontal expansions.
+Maintenance will remain the same once the unit returns online with the replaced components.

-• Unless there are several nodes being upgraded, there is typically less need to synchronize communication between nodes.
-Similarly, software upgrades are less likely to happen as a result.
+• Unless several nodes are being upgraded, there is typically less need to synchronize communication between nodes, and software upgrades are less likely to happen.

 Disadvantages

 • The risks imposed by downtime are significantly higher.
-With fewer nodes at play, having one or two units down for maintenance could spell disaster since there are fewer nodes that could work as backups.
+With fewer nodes at play, having one or two units down for maintenance could spell disaster since fewer nodes could work as backups.

 • Similarly, having fewer nodes risks losing all your data.
 If all your important data is being kept on a single server, losing that server could cost all the information kept on it.

 • You can only upgrade the hardware so much.
 There are physical limitations to what CPU is implemented or how much RAM, storage, and processing power is on a single node.
-If you focus exclusively on upgrading vertically, expanding horizontally will eventually become the only option.
+Once these thresholds are reached, no further enhancements can be made without switching to new hardware, which can be costly and disruptive.
+If you focus exclusively on upgrading vertically, expanding horizontally will eventually become the only option to accommodate growth.

 Use Cases